rishiloyola/SRE-Interviews/README.md

 # SRE-Interviews

 I am preparing the list of interview questions for SRE/PE role in this repository to help others to prepare for their interviews.
+Most of these questions are seen before during my interviews.

 Please feel free to provide any suggestions either through the pull-request or an issue.
+Please feel free to add your interview questions in this repo.

 ## Practical Coding Questions:
 - [Design In-Memory File System](https://leetcode.com/articles/design-in-memory-file-system/)